 This guide explains the steps to update Ubuntu offline without an active internet connection.

 There are many situations where you may need to update your Ubuntu installation without an internet connection.
 You may be staying remotely or have a set of network Ubuntu systems that are not connected to the internet.
-For any cases, it is always required to keep your system updated with the latest packages.
+In any case, keeping your system updated with the latest packages is always required.

 The following method using apt-offline helps to fix those use cases and outlines the steps to update your Ubuntu offline without the internet.